tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 ## Developer information

-This chapter includes information for software developers who may modify the code and release new versions.
+This chapter includes information for software developers who want to modify the code and release new versions.

 ### Development environment

-The programing language of this software is C#.
+The programming language of this software is C#.
 It is hightly recommended to use Visual Studio 2022 (or newer) for software development.
 Instructions below assume that you have Visual Studio installed in your computer.

 ### Open the latest source code with Visual Studio

-If you already have Visual Studio installed in your computer, you can check out and open the latest source code by clicking "Code" in the top right corner of this page and selecting "Open with Visual Studio".
+If you already have Visual Studio installed in your computer, you can check out and open the latest source code from this GitHub page.
+Before doing so, make sure that you are logged in GitHub with your account.
+Then, click "Code" in the top right corner of this page and select "Open with Visual Studio".
+Then, Visual Studio will automatically launch, check out this git repository and open the latest source code in it.

 ![](images/open_with_visual_studio.png)